Dynatrace/dynatrace-configuration-as-code/documentation/docs/Get-started/intro.md

 Monaco’s self-service model enables development teams to set up monitoring and observability quickly and efficiently, even for large-scale applications.
 It eliminates the need for building custom monitoring solutions and reduces the manual work for monitoring teams.

-The Monitoring as Code (MAC) approach enables you to manage your Dynatrace environment monitoring tasks through configuration files instead of a graphical user interface.
+The Monitoring as Code (Monaco) approach enables you to manage your Dynatrace environment monitoring tasks through configuration files instead of a graphical user interface.
 Configuration files allow you to create, update, and manage your monitoring configurations safely, consistently, and repetitively.
 They can be reused, versioned, and shared within your team.

 ## How does it work?